 Getting the Temperature Right for Yeast

-If you don’t have time to get one though, no worries.
+If you don’t have time to get one, no worries.
 You can estimate it.
-Given your body temperature is 98.7, and the liquid need to be just warmer than that, it’s pretty easy to feel for it.
-Take a drop of the liquid you’re using, in the case of this recipe, it will be milk, and put it on your wrist.
+Given your body temperature is 98.7, and the liquid needs to be just warmer than that, it’s pretty easy to feel for it.
+Take a drop of the warmed liquid you’re using, in the case of this recipe, it will be milk, and put it on the inside of your wrist.
 If you can’t feel it, or it feels cold, then you need to make it warmer.
-If it feel hot, it’s too hot.
-If it feel a little warm, then it’s probably just right.
+If it feels hot, it’s too hot.
+If it feels a little warm, then it’s probably just right.
 (Note: Use extreme caution when applying any hot liquid to your skin)

 Save time kneading, get some dough hooks.

-I prefer a hand mixer to a stand mixer for a few reasons:
+I personally prefer a hand mixer to a stand mixer for a few reasons:

-- It takes up less space.
+1.)
+It takes up less space.
 Counter space is valuable and my hand mixer doesn’t take up any of it.
-It fits snugly in a cabinet, along with its attachments
+It fits snugly in a cabinet, along with its attachments.

-- I love all the colors the Kitchen Aid mixer comes in!
-We own an orange ones because we’re Cleveland Brown’s fans but I was so tempted to get so man y of the other colors.
+3.)
+I love all the colors the Kitchen Aid mixer comes in!
+We own an orange ones because we’re Cleveland Brown’s fans but I was so tempted to get so many of the other colors.
 They’re all pretty!
 It seems like a minor detail but I get a little joy out of having colorful and fun cooking tools.

-I recommend buying the mixer plus all of the attachments which includes to dough hooks here.
-Choose your favorite color.
+I recommend buying the mixer plus all of the attachments which includes two dough hooks.
+Shop Kitchen Aid hand mixer with attachments on Amazon

 If you already own the KitchenAid hand mixer, you can just get dough hook attachments: Shop dough hooks on Amazon